KTK27YT/Obsidian-Copilot/README.md

 3. Run `npm run dev` to start the development environment

 ## Contributing :sparkles:

+As I am a novice developer, I appreciate any help I can get.
+If you want to contribute here is how to do it.
+Thank you!

 1. Fork it (https://github.com/KTK27YT/Obsidian-Copilot/fork)
 2. Create your feature branch (`git checkout -b feature/CoolNewFeature`)
 3. Commit your changes (`git commit -am 'Add some CoolNewFeature'`)